flack/midgard-portable/README.md

 ### Running Legacy Databases

- - Using `midgard_storage::update_class_storage()` can lead to data loss: If you run this command, all table columns that are not listed in the MgdSchema will be dropped, so you shouldn't use this on converted Midgard1 databases e.g. without making sure that there will be no collateral damage

  - Association fields (i.e. fields with `link` in the MgdSchema definition) must be marked as nullable in the database.
    It is impossible to get Doctrine to accept `0` as a value.
 So existing database tables must be updated.
-You can do so by running `midgard_storage::update_class_storage()` (after carefully reading the note above)
+You can do so by running `midgard_storage::update_class_storage()`